Your browser is out of date

 Medtronic cryoablation devices have been used to treat nearly one million patients in over 80 countries worldwide.1

 More detailed product information, including spec sheets, can be found on Medtronic Academy.

-The Arctic Front Advance Cardiac Cryoablation Catheter uses cryo energy to isolate the pulmonary vein.
+The Arctic Front family of cardiac cryoablation catheters uses cryo energy to isolate the pulmonary vein.

 The FlexCath Advance Steerable Sheath helps deliver and position the Arctic Front Advance Cryoballoon in the left atrium.

-Designed with PVI in mind, the Arctic Front Advance Cryoballoon is an anatomical approach for PVI, creating long contiguous circumferential lesions surrounding the pulmonary vein.3 Providing physicians with a straightforward approach for PVI, the cryoballoon isolates each pulmonary vein with minimal energy applications, delivering consistent and predictable results.4
+Designed with PVI in mind, the Arctic Front family of cryoballoons offer an anatomical approach for PVI, creating long, contiguous circumferential lesions surrounding the pulmonary vein.2 Providing physicians with a straightforward approach for PVI, the cryoballoon isolates each pulmonary vein with minimal energy applications, delivering consistent and predictable results.3

-Watch the video below to see how the Arctic Front Advance Cryoballoon works.
+Watch the video below to see how the cryoballoon works.

-Sarabanda AV, et al. Efficacy and safety of circumferential pulmonary vein isolation using a novel cryothermal balloon ablation system.
+Sarabanda AV, Bunch TJ, Johnson SB, et al. Efficacy and safety of circumferential pulmonary vein isolation using a novel cryothermal balloon ablation system.
 J Am Coll Cardiol.
 2005;46(10):1902-1912.

-Providencia R., Defaye P., Lambiase P.D., Pavin D., Cebron J.-P., Halimi F., FAnselme R., Srinivasan N., Albenque J.-P., Boveda S. Results from a multicentre comparison of cryoballoon vs. radiofrequency ablation for paroxysmal atrial fibrillation: Is cryoablation more reproducible?
+Providencia R, Defaye P, Lambiase PD, et al. Results from a multicentre comparison of cryoballoon vs. radiofrequency ablation for paroxysmal atrial fibrillation: Is cryoablation more reproducible?
 Europace.
 2017;19(1):48-57.